HuakunTech/Tulyn/docs/src/content/docs/development/plan.md

   - From local folder
   - Dev server mode should be supported
   - Extension validator should be implemented
+- Search Engine
+  - Implement a robust searching engine for Jarvis to find commands and extensions
+  - Implement a global file searcher

 ## Stage 2